On the Steiner property for planar minimizing clusters. The anisotropic case: Proof of the main result

 The proof of the main result, Theorem~\mref{main}, is presented in this section.
 In turn, this is subdivided in five subsections.
 While the first one collects some standard definitions and technical tools, in the second one we present the basic geometric estimate from which the fact that junction points are necessarily triple points follows.
 This estimate, which is trivial in the isotropic case, follows by convexity via a suitable first order expansion in general.
 The third subsection is devoted to show that there are (locally) finitely many junction points, each of which where exactly three different sets meet, and in the fourth one we obtain the regularity.
 The actual proof of the theorem, presented in the last subsection, basically only consists in putting the different parts together.

 Since we aim to prove Theorem~\mref{main}, from now on we assume that $h$ is continuous and that the local $\eta$-growth condition holds for some $\eta\geq 1$.
-Moreover, we assume that $\E$ is a minimal cluster, for which the $\eps-\eps^\beta$ property holds, in such a way that either assumption~(i) or~(ii) of Theorem~\mref{main} holds.
+Moreover, we assume that $\E$ is a minimal cluster, for which the $\eps-\eps^\beta$ property holds, and such that either assumption~(i) or~(ii) of Theorem~\mref{main} holds.